 The persecution of a DUI arrest in California begins immediately with the revocation of your driver’s license by the state Department of Motor Vehicles.
 California prosecutes these cases very aggressively even against a first time offender.
 With sentences that can include years in prison and thousands of dollars in fines and penalties, a defendant in a DUI case should not try and face these charges alone.
-Contact our California DUI defense lawyers today for a free case evaluation to help get you and your case on the right track.
+Contact our Orange County DUI defense lawyers today for a free case evaluation to help get you and your case on the right track.

 Driving under the influence in California means that you were found to be operating a motor vehicle with a blood alcohol content of .08% or greater or were driving while under the influence of some other form of intoxicant.
 If you are under the age of 21, you will be charged with this offense if your blood alcohol content is anything above 0.01%.
 In California, the laws for driving under the influence are straight-forward.
 Expect to be charged if you are found to be driving while: